Dhaka District: Lalbagh Fort

 Built in 1678 by the Viceroy of Bengal, it contains a three-domed mosque, the tomb of Pari Bibi, the reputed daughter of Nawab Shaista Khan, the Audience Hall and the hammam of the Governor.
 Four Kilometres from the hotel.

 Ahsan Manzil Palace Museum

 A majestic place, it was once home to the Nawab of Dhaka, and houses 23 galleries displaying portraits, furniture and household articles.

 Jatiyo Smriti Soudho

 Jatiyo Smriti Soudho or National Martyrs' Memorial is a monument in Bangladesh.
 It is the symbol of the valour and the sacrifice of the martyrs of the Bangladesh Liberation War of 1971, which brought the independence of Bangladesh from Pakistani rule.
 The monument is located in Savar, about 35 Kilometres north-west of the capital, Dhaka.

 Tara Mosque

-A 200-year-old mosque with five domes, with hundreds of twinkling stars on its surface.
+The Star Mosque, also known as Tara Masjid or Sitara Masjid, is a historic mosque located in the Armanitola area of Old Dhaka, Bangladesh.
+It was originally constructed in the first half of the 19th century by Mirza Ghulam Pir (also referred to as Mirza Ahmed Jan), a local nobleman.
+At the time of its construction, the mosque featured a simple architectural design, devoid of the elaborate decorations seen today.
+The structure was commonly referred to as the Mosque of Mirza Ghulam Pir, in honour of its founder.
+In 1926, the mosque underwent significant renovation under the patronage of Ali Jan Bepari, a local businessman.
+During this renovation, decorative elements—including the prominent blue star motifs—were added to the mosque's interior and exterior surfaces.
+Following these modifications, the mosque became popularly known as the Star Mosque (Tara or Sitara Masjid).
+Today, it is recognised for its ornate aesthetic and distinctive star-themed embellishments, which have become emblematic of its architectural identity.

 Satmasjid

 This mosque in the Mohammadpur area of Dhaka is known for its seven domes.